-5.2 Exchange Students
+6.2 Exchange Students

-The University is party to several exchange agreements whereby students from the University of New South Wales may undertake courses at an overseas university and have subjects credited towards their degree.
-Students from the overseas universities enrol as non-award students at the University of New South Wales and undertake subjects for credit at their home universities.
+The University has formal exchange agreements with over 90 overseas universities in Asia, Europe, North America and Latin America which enable UNSW students to study overseas and have these studies credited toward their degree.
+Students from the overseas universities enrol as non-award students at UNSW and undertake subjects for credit at their home institution.